ithinksodigital/mobi_ebook_list/README.md

 https://radibooks.herokuapp.com/

-script looking for *.mobi in choosen directory, read title & author and return as list in flask app.
+script looking for *.mobi files in choosen directory, read title & author then return as txt doc & list in flask app.